LeoKeeLin/arduino_mouseRotary/README.md

 # arduino_mouseRotary
-detect rotation of mouse scroll with Arduino
+a state machine used to detect rotation of mouse scroll with Arduino